State Taxes

 What are my Vermont Military and Veterans State Tax Benefits?

-Vermont Income Tax Exemptions for Military Pay: Military pay is exempt from Vermont income taxes for Service members serving on full-time active duty in the U.S. Armed Forces when the pay is earned outside of Vermont.
+Vermont Income Tax Exemptions for Military Pay: Military pay is exempt from Vermont income taxes for resident Service members serving on full-time active duty in the U.S. Armed Forces when they are serving outside of Vermont.

 Up to $2,000 of military pay is tax exempt for service in the Vermont National Guard or the U.S. Armed Forces Reserves if the Service member's federal adjusted gross income is less than $50,000.